 Good accuracy.
-Although hardware clocks have the highest accuracy, the accuracy of a hardware clock can actually exceed the accuracy of Windows Time service; therefore, the comparison of accuracy is not relevant.
+Although hardware clocks have the highest accuracy, the accuracy of a hardware clock can actually exceed the accuracy of Windows Time Service, so the comparison of accuracy is not relevant.

 External time servers have the following disadvantage:

 - Security risk.
-NTP synchronization with an external time source is not authenticated and is therefore less secure than if the time source is inside the network.
+NTP synchronization with an external time source is not authenticated and is therefore less secure than if time is sourced from inside the network.

 If you are using an external time source, you can use the following sites to select an NTP server: